 - India to conduct a plebiscite in the state.

-Why no Plebiscite or Referendum was held in Kashmir yet?
+Why has no Plebiscite or Referendum been held in Kashmir yet?

 - Pakistan asked for time to vacate its occupation but it never complied.